 The edges of the text block will often be decorated.
 On some bindings these will be left plain or perhaps just coloured, but in any case the edges will be perfectly smooth and probably burnished or polished.
 Decoration used should compliment the binding, not clash or compete with it.
 Edges may also be tooled with gold or coloured foils, or perhaps enhanced with a polished graphite finish.

 The covering on the inside of the boards is known as a doublure.
 This may be leather, cloth, paper or other material and may be plain or decorative.
-There should be no lumps or unevenness on the inside of the board and it should merge cleanly with the joint which would normally be leather.
-The end paper, which faces the doublure, may be decorative or plain and could be paper or some other material like suede.
+There should be no lumps or unevenness on the inside of the board and it should merge cleanly with the inner joint which would normally be leather.
+The end paper, which faces the doublure, may be decorative or plain and might be paper or some other material such as suede.

 A design binding is a valuable as well as beautiful object and as such it requires the protection of a box or case of some kind.
 Typically this will be a drop-back or clam-shell type box often covered with book cloth and with some element of decoration and/or titling.
 Books may sometimes be presented in a tailor-made wooden box, often suede lined and perhaps with decorative features incorporated.

 A design binding is a beautiful thing and deserves to be associated with a beautiful book.
 Often the books chosen for this type of binding will be special in their own right - a limited or signed edition perhaps and often quite valuable.
 Often it will be a private press book, maybe printed using traditional rather than digital techniques and with specially commissioned illustrations.
 Competition books are often set by the organisers, but even then are good quality editions by publishers such as the Folio Society.